zeplin/cli-connect-storybook-plugin/README.md

 It's also possible to match components with stories manually.
 Set the `storybook` property components (within the configuration file, `.zeplin/components.json`) for each component you want to manually match and provide the story kind and name(s).

+If your story names contain spaces, you'll need to encore that space with the `%20` symbol.

 ```json
 {
     ...